tuxbear/meteor-collection-class/README.md

 Based on https://github.com/dburles/meteor-collection-helpers

 Meteor Collection Class returns ES6 class instances from Meteor Collections.
 This allows you to create domain models with business logic in ES6 classes and tie them to collections.
-This acts like a very, very lightweight document-to-object mapper
+This acts like a lightweight document-to-object mapper

 Supports property getters and setters and functions.
 Class instances can be saved directly.